A Registered Dietitian listens to a geriatric patient regarding nutrition concerns within a hospital.

 Steps to apply are listed below:

-1. Complete a UW–Madison Graduate School Electronic Application.
+1. Complete a UW–Madison Graduate School Application.

-The electronic application includes:
+1. The application includes:

-a.
-Reasons for Graduate Study.
-Please include a brief statement about your professional goals, and reasons for applying.
+1. Statement of Purpose.
+Include a brief statement about your professional goals, and reasons for applying.

-b.
-Letters of Recommendation.
+2. Letters of Recommendation.
 Three letters of recommendation are required.
 All letters of recommendation are submitted electronically through the admission application.

-d.
-Unofficial transcript, submitted electronically into the application.
+3. Unofficial transcript, submitted electronically into the application.

-e.
-Supplemental Application.
+4. Supplemental Application.
 This component of the application asks applicants to identify the courses taken to fulfill the prerequisite coursework.

 2. Be sure to closely follow the Steps to Apply for Graduate School and watch your application status page through MyUW for missing checklist items or additional information.